ianozsvald/beyond_correlation/README.md

 # discover_feature_relationships

-Attempt to discover 1D relationships between all columns in a DataFrame using scikit-learn (RandomForests).
+Attempt to discover 1D relationships between all columns in a DataFrame using scikit-learn (RandomForests) and standard correlation tests (Pearson, Spearman and Kendall via Pandas).

 The goal is to see if we can better understand the data in a DataFrame by learning which features (1 column at a time) predict each other column.
-This code attempts to learn a predictive relationship between the Cartesian product (all pairs of columns) of all columns.
+This code attempts to learn a predictive relationship between the Cartesian product (all pairs) of all columns.

 Rather than just learning which column(s) predict a target column, we might want to know what other relationships exist (e.g. during Exploratory Data Analysis) and whether some predictive features are driven by other less-predictive features (to help us find new & better features or data sources).
 We might also sense-check out data by checking that certain relationships exist.

 By default it assumes every target column is a regression challenge.
 You can provide a list of columns to treat as classification challenges.
 For regression we cap negative scores at 0 (r^2 can be arbitrarily negative, we cap at 0 to make this a little easier to interpret).
+Text-encoded columns are automatically LabelEncoded (this is a sensible default but may not reveal information in your case, you might need to provide your own smarter encoding).

 ## Titanic example

 * Embarked (classification) is predicted well by Fare, also by Age
-* Pclass (regression) is predicted by Fare
-* Fare (regression) is poorly predicted by Pclass
+* Pclass (regression) is predicted by Fare but Fare (regression) is poorly predicted by Pclass
 * Sex (classification) is predicted well by Survived
 * Survived (classification) is predicted well by Sex, Fare, Pclass, SibSpParch
   * Predicting this feature at circa 0.62 is equivalent to "no information" as 0.62 is the mean of Survived